 Born in Paris in 1970, Romuald Sciora is viewed as one of the most knowledgeable specialists on the United Nations.

 As a writer, he has co-published three books with the United Nations, including one with a foreword by French President Jacques Chirac.
 These books benefited from the participation of various intellectuals from different backgrounds, such as Noam Chomsky, Samantha Power and Joseph Stiglitz.
 Sciora has also written a short essay on the UN General Assembly and a book about the Middle East along with two plays.

 As a filmmaker, he has produced more than a dozen political documentaries including a TV series devoted to the United Nations, "At the Glass Building", broadcast in more than 20 countries.

 He is the only person to have had the opportunity to meet and collaborate - for a work of this kind - with all of the UN Secretaries-General, from Kurt Waldheim to Ban Ki-moon.

 He also edited a special issue of the French monthly Le Monde diplomatique devoted to the UN, and he gave numerous conferences on the subject at Columbia University, the United Nations Headquarters and UNESCO among others.

-His latest book about the UN, "The United Nations in the New World Disorder", was published in December 2015 in France and launched in the United States and Canada in early 2016.
+His latest book about the UN, "The United Nations in the New World Disorder", was published in December 2015 in France and launched in early 2016 in the United States and Canada.